t-tiger/gorm-bulk-insert/README.md

 ## Usage

-**Note: Currently, only supports MySQL.
-If you want to use with other databases such as PostgreSQL please post a Issue**

 **Dependency: It depends on 1.9.3 or later version of Gorm.
 If you've installed earlier version, please update gorm.**

 ```go